-In accordance Section 167 of the LGA 1989, ratepayers have the option of paying rates and charges by way of four instalments.
+In accordance with the Local Government Act 1989, Section 167, ratepayers have the option of paying rates and charges by way of four instalments.
 Payments are due on the prescribed dates below, or alternatively a payment in full can be made by 15 February.

-1st Instalment: 30 September 2nd Instalment: 30 November 3rd Instalment: 28 February 4th Instalment: 31 May
+1st Instalment: 30 September 2nd Instalment: 30 November 3rd Instalment: 28 February

-Council offers a range of payment options including: in person at Council offices (cheques, money orders,
+4th Instalment: 31 May

-EFTPOS, credit/debit cards and cash), online via Council's ratepayer portal, direct debit (on prescribed instalment due dates or monthly), BPAY, using Australia Post (over the counter, over the phone via credit card and on the internet), instalment payment and by mail (cheques and money orders only).
+Council offers a range of payment options including: in person at Council offices (cheques, money orders, EFTPOS, credit/debit cards and cash), online via Council's ratepayer portal, direct debit (on prescribed instalment due dates or monthly), BPAY, using Australia Post (over the counter, over the phone via credit card and on the internet) and by mail (cheques and money orders only).